Monitor Setup in Ardour

 Software or Hardware Monitoring Modes

-If Ardour is set to external monitoring, the explanation of Ardour's monitoring behaviour is simple: it does not do any.
+If Ardour is set to external monitoring, Ardour does not do any monitoring.

 Monitoring in Non-Tape-Machine Mode

-When Tape-Machine mode is off, and a track is armed, Ardour always monitors the live input, except in one case: the transport is rolling, the session is not recording, and auto-input is active.
-In this case only, you will hear playback from an armed track.
+When Tape-Machine mode is off, and a track is armed, Ardour always monitors the live input, except in one case: if the transport is rolling, the session is not recording, and auto-input is active, the playback from an armed track will be heard.

 Unarmed tracks will play back their contents from disc, unless the transport is stopped and auto-input is enabled.
 In this case, the track monitors its live input.